Welcome to Rebecca Muller CBT & EMDR online integrative Psychotherapy

 Process Your Past, Ground Yourself In The Present, Visualise Your Future.

-I’m Rebecca Muller and I am a highly experienced BABCP Accredited Psychotherapist, specialising in Trauma-Focussed CBT and EMDR.
-I work with adults offering between 8-12 sessions, in line with NICE Guidelines, which are the 'Gold Standard' for healthcare practices in the UK.
-I work purely online, although I am physically based in North Berwick, East Lothian.
+I’m Rebecca Muller - an experienced, BABCP Accredited Psychotherapist, specialising in Trauma-Focussed CBT and EMDR.
+I work with adults, offering focussed support over 8-12 sessions, in line with NICE Guidelines, (considered the 'Gold Standard' for healthcare in the UK).
+While I'm based in beautiful North Berwick, East Lothian, all my sessions are held online, so you can access therapy from the comfort of your own home.

 How CBT & EMDR can help you